zpalevani/aabsmart-farmer/README.md

 # AabSmart Farmer

-A bilingual (Persian + English) agricultural advisory system for small farmers in water-limited conditions.
+An agricultural advisory system for small farmers in water-limited conditions.
 Built as a multi-agent system powered by Google Gemini.

 ## Overview